Sow from seed: basil, beans, beetroot, carrots, corn, cucumbers, lettuces, parsnip, pumpkin, radish, zucchini

-For a thirsty plant, dig a small container of some sort (that has holes in the bottom, like a seedling pot or a cut in half plastic bottle), into the soil next to the plant's roots.
+For a thirsty plant, you can dig a small container of some sort (that has holes in the bottom, like a seedling pot or a cut in half plastic bottle), into the soil next to the plant's roots.
 Now when you water, the water will go straight to the plant's roots and avoids water wastage.
-This also helps plants like tomatoes and zucchini that don’t like their leaves getting wet, as this can spread diseases.

-Certain things will be ready to harvest now.
-If you have some beans, cucumbers, tomatoes or zucchini ready, pick them to encourage the plant to produce more flowers.
+If you have beans, cucumbers, tomatoes or zucchini ready, pick them promptly to encourage the plant to produce more flowers.

 Take extra care of your tomatoes.
 Pinch off the laterals to ensure good airflow and encourage the plant to produce more flowers instead of leaf.
 You can pop the larger laterals into a glass of water if you'd like extra tomato plants.
 They'll grow roots and you can replant them.

 Pests and Diseases